Autonomy-Aware Clustering: When Local Decisions Supersede Global Prescriptions: Simulations with Local Autonomy

 \section{Simulations with Local Autonomy}

-We evaluate our method on the dataset shown in Fig.~\ref{fig: Introduction} under a controlled form of local autonomy.
+We evaluate our method on the dataset shown in Figure~\ref{fig: Introduction} under a controlled form of local autonomy.
 Specifically, each entity $i$ accepts its prescribed cluster $j$ with probability $1-\kappa$; with probability $\kappa$ it selects an alternative cluster $k \neq j$ according to

 Here the cost $c_k(j,i) = \zeta\, d(y_j,y_k) + \gamma\, d(x_i,y_k)$.
 We vary the parameters $\{\kappa,\gamma,\zeta,T\}$ to study their influence on clustering outcomes.
-The results are shown in Fig.~\ref{fig: many sims}.
+The results are shown in Figure~\ref{fig: many sims}.
 In the visualizations, the color of each entity reflects its mixture of representative assignments, computed as a linear combination of representative colors weighted by $\pi_Y(j \mid i)$.

-When $\kappa$ is small (Fig. \ref{fig: many sims}(a1)-(a2)), cluster representatives remain close to their assigned entities.
-As $\kappa$ increases, deviations grow (Fig. \ref{fig: many sims}(a3)-(d4)): the temperature $T$ controls the randomness of alternative selections—higher $T$ pulls all representatives toward a common location (Fig. \ref{fig: many sims}(c1)-(c2)), whereas lower $T$ draws each representative toward the nearest entities (Fig. \ref{fig: many sims}(a1) and \ref{fig: many sims}(b1)).
-In the high-$\kappa$ regime (Fig. \ref{fig: many sims}(d1)-(d4)), small $T$ produces pronounced shifts in which representatives migrate to the closest clusters, yielding nontrivial configurations (Fig. \ref{fig: many sims}(d1), \ref{fig: many sims}(d3), and \ref{fig: many sims}(d4)).
-Note how the representative on top of a cluster is not of the same colour as the data points in that cluster --- highlighting the non-trivial configurations under high $\kappa=0.9$.
+When $\kappa$ is small (Figures \ref{fig: many sims}(a1)-(a2)), cluster representatives remain close to their assigned entities.
+As $\kappa$ increases, deviations grow (Figures \ref{fig: many sims}(a3)-(d4)): the temperature $T$ controls the randomness of alternative selections—higher $T$ pulls all representatives toward a common location (Figures \ref{fig: many sims}(c1)-(c2)), whereas lower $T$ draws each representative toward the nearest entities (Figures \ref{fig: many sims}(a1) and \ref{fig: many sims}(b1)).
+In the high-$\kappa$ regime (Figures \ref{fig: many sims}(d1)-(d4)), small $T$ produces pronounced shifts in which representatives migrate to the closest clusters, yielding nontrivial configurations (Figures \ref{fig: many sims}(d1), \ref{fig: many sims}(d3), and \ref{fig: many sims}(d4)).
+Note how the representative on top of a cluster is not of the same color as the data points in that cluster --- highlighting the non-trivial configurations under high $\kappa=0.9$.
 The parameters $\gamma$ and $\zeta$ further modulate assignment patterns, altering how entities distribute across representatives.